mondeja/mdpo/test/test_po2md/translate-examples/markuptext/code-blocks.md

 !!! note

     I'm coming from
-    pymdownx.details and I'm a note
-    but you think that I'm an indented code block
+    admonition Python-Markdown extension and I'm a note but you think that I'm an indented code block